-An evenhanded application of these patent-eligibility exclusions does little good if it takes two years of litigation and two million dollars before they are applied.
+An evenhanded application of these patent-eligibility exclusions does little good if it takes years of litigation and hundreds of thousands of dollars before they are applied.

 As a matter of legal precedent, patentability under Section 101 is a "threshold" requirement, Bilski v.
 Kappos, 130 S. Ct.
-3218, 3225 (2010), which must be considered before Sections 102 and 103: "Only if the requirements of § 101 are satisfied is the inventor 'allowed to pass through to' the other requirements for patentability, such as novelty under § 102 and . . . non-obviousness under § 103."
+3218, 3225 (2010), which must be considered before Sections 102 and 103: "Only if the requirements of § 101 are satisfied is the inventor 'allowed to pass through to' the other requirements for patentability, such as novelty under § 102 and ... non-obviousness under § 103."
 In re Comiskey, 554 F.3d 967, 973 (Fed.
 Cir.
 2009).
 "The Supreme Court has directed that the determination that statutory subject matter under § 101 exists 'must precede' the inquiries under §§ 102-103."
 In re Bergy, 596 F.2d 952, 960 n.4 (CCPA 1979), dismissed as moot sub nom.
 Diamond v.
 Chakrabarty, 444 U.S. 1028 (1980).

 As a practical matter, the exclusions to patentability are uniquely suited for early resolution at the pleadings stage.
 They present pure issues of law, and require no discovery or detailed claim constructions.
-No Supreme Court rulings enforcing these exclusions required a detailed construction of any claim language.
+No Supreme Court ruling enforcing these exclusions has required a detailed construction of any claim language.

 And, as a policy matter, innovation should not be hampered any longer than necessary.
-Nor should any company be forced to waste millions of dollars-or even tens of thousands of dollars-on a patent the Patent Office would not have granted in the first place had it applied the Supreme Court's precedents.
+No innovator should be forced to waste hundreds of thousands of dollars on a patent the Patent Office would not have granted in the first place had it applied the Supreme Court's precedents.

 This Court en banc should decide this question in the affirmative:

-Is patent eligibility a threshold requirement wellsuited for decision on the pleadings and on early summary judgment?
+Is patent eligibility a threshold requirement well-suited for decision on the pleadings and on early summary judgment?